-During the inspection we provided a number of easy read questionnaires for those supported to comment on the following areas of service quality and their lived experiences:
+During the inspection we provided a number of easy read questionnaires for those supported to obtain their comments on the quality of the service:

 - Do you feel your care is safe?

 - Is the care and support you get effective?

-- Do you feel staff treat you with compassion?
+- > Do you feel staff treat you with compassion?

 - How do you feel your care is managed?